 What are the IT specifications and one of our interactive requirements?

-Smart devices (Desktops, laptops and tablets) can be used.
-The site is also mobile friendly allowing you to access the school anytime, anywhere.
+Smart devices (Desktops, laptops and tablets) can be used for our online schooling.
+The site is also mobile friendly allowing you to access the academy anytime, anywhere.

 Wingu Academy is compatible with any standard compliant web browser.